Declaring Variables

 would allocate five megabytes for the string variable DynaVar$.

 It is important to remember, when sizing a dynamic string, that BCX uses C strings which are terminated with a single byte NULL character to mark the end of the string.
-All BCX strings must be sized large enough to include this terminator.
+All BCX dynamic strings must be sized large enough to include this terminator.
 For example, if a string contains 15 characters then it must be sized to at least 16 bytes.

 FREE statement